Chevron Co. (NYSE:CVX) Shares Sold by Pinnacle Bancorp Inc.

 Chevron Announces Dividend

-The firm also recently declared a quarterly dividend, which was paid on Monday, December 11th.
-Stockholders of record on Friday, November 17th were given a $1.51 dividend.
-This represents a $6.04 annualized dividend and a dividend yield of 4.03%.
+The business also recently declared a quarterly dividend, which was paid on Monday, December 11th.
+Investors of record on Friday, November 17th were issued a $1.51 dividend.
+This represents a $6.04 dividend on an annualized basis and a dividend yield of 4.03%.
 The ex-dividend date of this dividend was Thursday, November 16th.
 Chevron’s dividend payout ratio is currently 44.84%.

 Chevron Corporation, through its subsidiaries, engages in the integrated energy and chemicals operations in the United States and internationally.
 The company operates in two segments, Upstream and Downstream.
 The Upstream segment is involved in the exploration, development, production, and transportation of crude oil and natural gas; liquefaction, transportation, and regasification associated with liquefied natural gas; transportation of crude oil through pipelines; and processing, transportation, storage, and marketing of natural gas, as well as a gas-to-liquids plant.